easybulb/healmate/README.md

 8. Press Enter to create the local clone.

 **Note:** The difference between a clone and a fork is that with a clone, you need permission to push changes to the original repository, whereas a fork creates an entirely new project under your GitHub account.

+## Privacy Policy

+As part of my **HealMate** project, I am dedicated to ensuring that users’ personal data is handled responsibly.
+The following privacy practices outline how information is collected, used, and stored within this academic project.

+- **Data Collection**: HealMate, as a project, collects personal data during user registration and profile setup.
+This includes:
+  - First and Last Name
+  - Contact Information (Phone Number, Email)
+  - Date of Birth
+  - Gender
+  - Medical History
+  - Emergency Contact Information

+- **Data Usage**: The information gathered is used solely for educational purposes, including:
+  - Managing user profiles.
+  - Facilitating appointment bookings between patients and specialists.
+  - Sending notifications related to appointments or system updates.

+- **Data Sharing**: As this is a student project, personal data will not be shared with any third parties.
+It will only be used for demonstrating the functionality of the project.
+All information remains confidential and will not be distributed beyond the scope of the HealMate project.

+- **Security**: While this project is intended for educational use, I strive to implement best practices for data security using the Django framework’s built-in tools.
+Personal information is securely stored in the database and protected against unauthorized access.

+- **User Rights**: Users of this platform, as part of this project, have the right to request modifications or deletion of their data.
+For any requests or concerns about personal data usage in this project, please contact the project owner at the provided email address.

+Since this is an educational project, the privacy and data handling policies may evolve over time as more features are added and refined.

 ## Credits